-Nitrogen fixation is important to pay attention to in the home garden
+Nitrogen fixation is important to pay attention to in the home garden.
+You might have too much nitrogen in your soil, or you might need to add nitrogen to your soil.

 Nitrogen-fixing bacteria are microorganisms capable of transforming the nitrogen in the air into fixed nitrogen that plants can use.